 By freezing food its longevity is increased because the water content of the food freezes – this prevents bacteria from multiplying and food spoiling.
-Food should be kept frozen at -18 degrees Celsius and when thawing, it should be stored in a refrigerator that reaches no more than 5 degrees Celsius until it is ready to be prepared.
+Food should be kept frozen at -18 degrees Celsius; when thawing, it should be stored in a refrigerator that reaches no more than 5 degrees Celsius until it is ready to be prepared.

-However freezing food does not eliminate bacteria and when the food thaws, bacteria will begin growing and multiplying again.
+It's important to remember that freezing food does not eliminate bacteria and when the food thaws, bacteria will begin growing and multiplying again.
 It is also important to avoid refreezing food which has already been frozen and thawed as food which is frozen for the second time is more likely to have a higher bacteria count.

 When refrigerating and freezing food it is important to keep raw and cooked foods separate as well as storing cooked food above raw food to reduce the risk of cross-contamination.